What causes Gastritis? Symptoms, treatments, and foods to avoid

 Gastritis develops when the digestive tract becomes weakened, specifically the lining that keeps digestive acids from damaging the stomach.

 When you eat, food passes through your oesophagus into your stomach.
 To help with the digestion of your food and to kill any germs it may contain, your stomach produces acid.
-At the same time, some of the cells in your stomach lining produce mucous that acts as a protective barrier.
+At the same time, some of the cells in your stomach lining produce mucus that acts as a protective barrier.
 This barrier stops the acid corroding your stomach lining, and also protects the lining of the top part of the small intestine (duodenum).

 Helicobacter pylori (H. pylori) bacteria